Wildlife Preservation Society of Queensland: Background

 Wildlife Queensland is the oldest and largest wildlife-focused conservation group in Queensland, and been a part of all the major conservation issues in Queensland for 50 years.

 Early campaigns protected important places such as the Great Barrier Reef, the Hinchinbrook Channel and Fraser Island.
 The organisation has encouraged governments to protect important habitats from the coast to the rainforests through planning and legislation.
 Founded to educate the community about wildlife and wildlife issues, and sharing information via the Wildlife Queensland website, publications, nature journal Wildlife Australia and regular special events such as the Batty Boat Cruises.
 All campaigns and submissions are based on policies created, debated and written by members, such as biodiversity, population and water policies.

 History

 The first members were concerned about the increasing destruction of the natural environment and felt that by establishing an organisation to work for conservation and continuing environmental education, the community could be encouraged to be aware of, and accept, sound conservation ideals.

-The Society was created as a community-based, non-profit organisation, founded in 1962 by Judith Wright, Brian Clouston, David Fleay and Kathleen MacArthur.
+The society was created as a community-based, non-profit organisation, founded in 1962 by Judith Wright, Brian Clouston, David Fleay and Kathleen MacArthur.
 Current patron, Margaret Thorsborne, is an eminent veteran conservationist who worked alongside Judith Wright in the original campaign to protect the Great Barrier Reef in 1967.

+Currimundi Lake (Kathleen McArthur) Conservation Park in Currimundi, Queensland is named was named after founding member Kathleen MacArthur.